Red Light Therapy for Cough Relief and Recovery

 Challenges with Traditional Cough Treatments

-Conventional cough remedies include over-the-counter syrups, lozenges, and prescription medications.
-Drowsiness or other side effects often make cough medicines unsuitable for long-term use.
-Chronic coughs result in repeated medication use that provides only transient relief, followed by the return of symptoms.
-Additionally, some medicines are not effective against all kinds of cough, and excessive use makes them ineffective or causes dependency.
+Conventional cough remedies include over-the-counter syrups and prescription medications.
+However, drowsiness or other side effects often make cough medicines unsuitable for long-term use.
+Additionally, some medicines are not effective against all kinds of cough, and excessive use can make them ineffective or cause dependency.

 How Red Light Therapy Supports Respiratory Health